benfff85/advent-of-code-2019/README.md

 This worked but performance was a concern.
 I do some simple math to calculate max possible geodes and if its not more than the already identified max I preemptively terminate the branch.
 Additionally I cache method calls based on resource inventory, robot to build, step and robot inventory.
 This helps but part one still runs for about 3 minutes.

 Part 2 just looks at the first 3 blueprints but runs them for 32 steps.
-With my existing solution it was able to solve this as well but runtime was delayed further to about 11 minnutes.
+With my existing solution it was able to solve this as well but runtime was delayed further to about 5 minutes.

 I think most of the performance degradation is because I clone my resource and robot maps every time the step method is called but not clear how this can easily be avoided.